James Messenger

-James Arthur Messenger (26 February 1826 in Twickenham – 21 June 1901 in Teddington) was the professional single sculls world champion from 1854 to 1857.
+James Arthur Messenger (26 February 1826 – 21 June 1901) was a British sculler who was the world champion from 1854 to 1857.
 He served as the Queen's Bargemaster from 1862 to 1901.
 He resided in Teddington.
 In 1854 he became the Champion of the Thames which was effectively the English Sculling Championship and the World Sculling Championship.
 The English title gained the world status in 1876, earlier winners were retrospectively given the world champion title.

 In 1862 he won the famed Doggett's Coat and Badge, which claims to be the oldest sporting championship in the world.
 There is some confusion as to whether James Messenger who won the World Sculling Championship in 1854 is the same person, recorded as John Messenger of Cherry Garden Stairs, who won the Doggett's Coat and Badge in 1862.

 Early races

-At the Thames Regatta in July 1847 Messenger won the apprentice’s coat and silver badge presented by Evan Morris.
+At the Thames Regatta in July 1847 Messenger won the apprentice's coat and silver badge presented by Evan Morris.
 In the final he defeated Tom Cole, JG Cole, and S Williams.

 At the 1848 regatta, he and three others were beaten in a four-oar race by the Claspers (see Harry Clasper) for the Champion Prize.
 However, at the 1849 event he was successful in winning the final of the Scullers Prize and £50.
 The regatta was discontinued but at its replacement, the Thames Boat Races of 1850, he came third in the single sculls race which was a closely contested affair.

 On 23 August 1853 Messenger rowed against James Candish, who was the Tyne Champion, on the Thames river Putney to Mortlake course (the Championship Course) for a £100 a side.
 Messenger defeated Candish with great ease by about a boat length and he covered the distance in 24 minutes 26 seconds after having been stopped twice on the course.
 A return match was arranged and this was raced on the Tyne on 14 March 1854.
 Messenger had an easy victory crossing the line more than half a minute ahead.